Aircraft & UAVs

 MiG-29K

 The Mikoyan MiG-29K is a carrier-based, all-weather multirole fighter developed from the MiG-29M for naval aviation.
-It serves with the Indian Navy and Russian Navy, and Russian MiG-29K/KR aircraft flew from Admiral Kuznetsov during the 2016 Syria deployment.
+It serves with the Indian Navy and Russian Navy, with Russian MiG-29K/KR aircraft documented on Admiral Kuznetsov's 2016 Syria deployment and Indian MiG-29Ks embarked on INS Vikrant during Operation Sindoor.

 Profile